Hypfer/deye-microinverter-cloud-free/Readme.md

 **Please** please please don't cut any corners when it comes to safety-critical stuff such as cabling and also mounting panels.
 You don't want your home to burn down or anyone to be killed by a falling 1.5m² 25kg PV Panel.

 Electricity is dangerous.
-So are heavy things with a huge attack surface for wind.
+So are heavy things with a huge attack surface for wind.<br/>
 When in doubt, contact a local electrician.
 They know what they're doing and will help you.

-If people do stupid stuff with this technology, it **will become inaccessible** to every one of us as there will be legislation preventing further idiot-induced injuries/harm, **ruining everything** for the vast majority of reasonable users.
+If people do stupid stuff with this technology, it **will become inaccessible** to every one of us, as there will be legislation preventing further idiot-induced injuries/harm, **ruining everything** for the vast majority of reasonable users.

 ## Setup